eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 - **Speeds up** the development by **reducing complexity**

-- **Empowers developers** of OEMs and suppliers to write easily Vehicle App
+- **Empowers developers** of OEMs and suppliers to write Vehicle Apps easily

 - Allows to **focus on differentiating business logic** to innovate quickly
 - **Enables portability** through containerized Apps with no dependencies to E/E architecture